Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 The concept is actually more related to social media marketing.
 But since you need to implement specific measures on your site to mark visitors who didn’t convert and reach them out at a successive stage through social media advertising, we can briefly mention this strategy in your checklist.

-Retargeting can be a very useful tools for attracting leads and turning them into loyal customers.
+Retargeting can be a very useful tool for attracting leads and turning them into loyal customers.

 A successful site is certainly more appreciated by search engines!